-2.1 The key elements of a health and safety management system
+2.1 Key elements of a health and safety management system

-- With reference to ILO Guidelines on Occupational Safety and Health Management Systems (ILO-OSH 2001)

-- policy (plan)

-- organising (plan)

-- planning and implementing (do)

-- evaluation monitoring, review, measurement, investigation (check)

-- auditing (check)

-- action for improvement preventative and corrective action; continual improvement (act)
+- The HSE's Managing for health and safety (HSG65)

+- Plan

+- Do

+- Check

+- Act

-- With reference to ISO 45001:2018: Occupational health and safety management systems (H&SMS) context of the organisation (H&SMS framework)
+- ISO45001:2018: Occupational health and safety management systems (H&SMS)

+- context of the organisation (H&SMS framework)

 - leadership and worker participation (H&SMS framework)

 - planning (Plan)

 - support (Do)

 - operation (Do)

 - performance evaluation (Check)

 - improvement (Act).

-2.2 The purpose and importance of setting policy for health and safety
+2.2 Purpose and importance of setting policy for health and safety

-The role of the health and safety policy in decision-making; the needs of different organisations.
+- The role of the health and safety policy in decision-making and the differing needs of individual organisations - Legal duties - duty to prepare a safety policy (linked to 1.4) - when to record in writing.

-2.3 The key features and appropriate content of an effective health and safety policy
+2.3 Key features and appropriate content of an effective health and safety policy

-- Stating the overall aims of the organisation in terms of health and safety performance: - general statement of intent - setting overall objectives and quantifiable targets (specific, measurable, achievable, reasonable, time bound (SMART) principles) - basic concept of benchmarking

-- views of interested parties - technological options - financial, operational, and business requirements - signatory to statement - Defining the health and safety roles and responsibilities of individuals within the organisation: - organising for health and safety: allocation of responsibilities; lines of communication; feedback loops; the role of the line managers in influencing the health and safety policy and monitoring effectiveness - Specifying the arrangements for achieving general and specific aims: - health and safety arrangements: the importance of specifying the organisation's arrangements for planning and organising, controlling hazards, consultation, communication and monitoring compliance with, and assessing the effectiveness of, the arrangements to implement the health and safety policy - The circumstances that may lead to a need to review the health and safety policy (eg, passage of time, technological, organisational or legal changes, results and monitoring) - Standards and guidance relating to health and safety policy.
+- Stating the overall aims of the organisation in terms of health and safety performance : - general statement of intent - setting overall objectives and quantifiable targets (specific, measurable, achievable, reasonable, timebound SMART principles) - basic concept of benchmarking - views of interested parties - technological options - financial, operational and business requirements - signatory to statement - Defining the health and safety roles and responsibilities of individuals within the organisation - organising for health and safety: allocation of responsibilities; lines of communication and feedback loops; the role of line managers in implementing and influencing the health and safety policy and monitoring its effectiveness - Specifying the arrangements for achieving general and specific aims: - health and safety arrangements: the importance of specifying the organisation's arrangements for planning and organising, controlling hazards, consultation, communication and monitoring compliance with, and assessing the effectiveness of, the arrangements to implement the health and safety policy - Circumstances that may lead to a need to review the health and safety policy in order to maintain currency and effectiveness (eg, technological, organisational or legal changes).